slepkin/PhotoBingo/README.md

 # PhotoBingo
-Photo Bingo is a mix between apples to apples and Words with Friends.

-# DESCRIPTION

 Photo Bingo is a bit of a mix between Apples to Apples, and casual social games like Words with Friends.
 I envision it as a